whtns/chevreul/README.md

 # Chevreul

-This package includes a set of Shiny apps for exploring single cell RNA datasets processed with
+This package includes a set of Shiny apps for exploring single cell RNA datasets processed as a SingleCellExperiment
-<a href="https://github.com/satijalab/object" target="_blank" rel="noopener noreferrer">SingleCellExperiment</a>

 A demo using a human gene transcript dataset from Shayler et al. (link) is available